Search NWMVCA:

 ARTICLE VIII: AMENDMENTS

 Section 1.
-This Constitution may be amended by a two-thirds vote of the regular members present at any annual meeting.
-Any amendment proposed by three or more regular members shall be submitted in writing to the Secretary/Treasurer, who shall, under the direction of the Executive Committee, advise the members of the proposed amendment's (prior to the business meeting at which the amendment's shall be considered).
+This Constitution may be amended by a two-thirds vote of the voting members present at any annual business meeting.
+Any amendment(s) proposed by three or more Regular Members shall be submitted in writing to the Secretary/Treasurer, who shall, under the direction of the Executive Committee, advise the membership of the proposed amendment(s) prior to the business meeting at which the amendment(s) shall be considered.

 STATEMENT

-The above Constitution with the attached By-laws, originally established on January 1, 1961, was ratified at the annual business meeting of the Northwest Mosquito and Vector Control Association on October 1, 1987, at Moscow, Idaho by a unanimous vote of the members present.
+The above Constitution with the attached By-laws, originally established on January 1, 1961, was ratified at the annual business meeting of the Northwest Mosquito and Vector Control Association on October 1, 1987, in Moscow, Idaho by a unanimous vote of the members present.

-The Constitution and By-laws were again ratified at the annual business meeting of the Northwest Mosquito and Vector Control Association on October 1, 1998, at Moscow, Idaho by a unanimous vote of the members present.
+The Constitution and By-laws were again ratified at the annual business meeting of the Northwest Mosquito and Vector Control Association on October 1, 1998, in Moscow, Idaho by a unanimous vote of the members present.

 BY-LAWS